Michel d'Herbigny: Secret mission to the USSR

 By 1926 the level of religious persecution in the Soviet Union was such that the entire leadership of the Catholic Church in that country had effectively been eliminated by exile or imprisonment.
 Pope Pius XI took the decision to attempt the establishment of a provisional hierarchy without the knowledge, still less the approval, of the Soviet government.
-The Pope's plans were set down in the rescript Plenitudine Potestatis and the decree Quo aptius, and involved the establishment of Apostolic Administrators in metropolitan centres, to replace the diocesan structures that had existed in Tsarist times.
+The Pope's plans were set down in the rescript Plenitudine Potestatis and the decree Quo aptius, and involved the establishment of ten apostolic administrations in metropolitan centres, covering the entire country.

-D'Herbigny was selected as the man to lead this attempt, and on 26 March 1926, en route to Moscow under the pretext of an Easter pastoral visit to western European Catholics resident in the Soviet capital, he received episcopal ordination in secret and behind closed doors from Eugenio Pacelli (the future Pope Pius XII), the Papal Nuncio in Berlin.
+D'Herbigny was selected as the man to lead this attempt, receiving his orders in an audience with Pius XI on February 11, 1926.
+Pius was inspired by his personal charisma and his conviction.
+He was empowered by the pope as a "delegate for aims known to us" in a sealed motu proprio.
+On March 29, en route to Moscow under the pretext of an Easter pastoral visit to western European Catholics resident in the Soviet capital, he received episcopal ordination in secret and behind closed doors from Eugenio Pacelli (the future Pope Pius XII), the papal nuncio in Berlin.
+D'Herbigny was appointed titular bishop of Ilium.
+Ilium is Latin for Troy; it was a long-extinct bishopric named after that city.
+D'Herbigny's mission to the USSR has been likened to the story of the Trojan Horse.
+The Soviet government, interested in improving relations with the Holy See and with France, granted him freedom of travel.

-In Moscow, d'Herbigny conferred episcopal orders on Pie Eugène Neveu, A.A., until then the pastor of the Catholic community in the mining town of Makiivka in Ukraine, and installed him as pastor of the church of St. Louis des Français in Moscow, with the clandestine role of Apostolic Administrator for the Catholic Church in the Moscow region (of the historic archdiocese of Mogilev).
+In Moscow, d'Herbigny conferred the episcopal dignity on Pie Eugène Neveu, A.A., until then working in Ukraine, and installed him as pastor of the church of St. Louis des Français in Moscow, with the clandestine role of apostolic delegate for the Catholic Church in the Soviet Union, giving him authority over the country's Catholic hierarchy.
 Later in the same tour, d'Herbigny also consecrated Aleksander Frison and Boļeslavs Sloskāns and appointed them to similar roles, in Odessa and Mogilev respectively.
 He also consecrated Antoni Malecki and appointed him to a similar role in Leningrad.
-Further missions to the Soviet Union, and further appointments, followed.
+In total, d'Herbigny visited Russia three times: once in October 1925 and two separate times during 1926, in April-May and August-September.
+However, on September 4 of that year, the Soviet government, which had been aware of his mission, cancelled his visa and made him leave the country.
+D'Herbigny continued to receive regular reports on the situation inside the Soviet Union from Neveu.
+Most of the Catholic clergy were arrested by the Soviets, but Neveu was an exception because he was a French citizen.
+He and d'Herbigny were able to arrange for many religious objects to be saved from destruction, with thousands of such objects being sent to the Pontifical Oriental Institute in Rome through the Italian embassy in Moscow.